Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid: Linear Response Prediction

 \section{Linear Response Prediction}

-The linear regime is characterized by the proportionality between the response of the system and the strength of the step perturbation {$\delta P \propto \delta h$}.
-It is in this regime in which the LRT that will be presented below applies.
 LRT is a well grounded framework to analyze memory effects in thermal systems~\cite{bohmer1995pulsed, marconi2008fluctuation, prados2010kovacs, diezemann2011memory}.
 In particular, Ref.~\cite{plata2017kovacs} illustrates the theory for Markovian athermal systems, as is the case here.
+For a general time-dependent perturbation one has the general linear response form~\cite{bedeaux1971linear, marconi2008fluctuation}

+where $\delta P(t) = P(t)-P(0)$, $\dot h$ denotes the time derivative and $\chi(t)$ is called the step response function (also known as time-dependent susceptibility).
+This function is obtained from the one--step protocol and is used to predict the response for the multi--step protocols as we show shortly.